aparnanidamanuri/Analyzing-Individual-Preparedness-for-Effective-Disaster-Response-Strategies/README.md

 The project will document the chosen features, the machine learning models' performance, and key insights gained from the analysis.
 Visualizations like charts and graphs are included to illustrate the findings.

+## Limitations
+1. Data Scope:
+* One Year of Data: Utilized one year of survey data from FEMA.
+* Potential for Limited Trends: Longer time frames could capture variations in preparedness behavior over time.
+2. Model Performance:
+* Training-Testing Accuracy Gap: Indicates potential overfitting.
+* Class Imbalance: most models performed lower for individuals classified as "Medium Preparedness" (Class 1)
+3. Other Potential Limitations:
+* Self-Reported Data: Susceptible to recall bias or social desirability bias.
+* Survey Design: Structured Response options may influence responses.
+* Focus on Individual Level: Broader societal and community factors may be overlooked.

 ## Acknowledgments

 - FEMA for providing the dataset.